hCaptcha/HCaptcha-ios-sdk/README.md

 A. In your app or the Example app dir, run `pod deintegrate && pod install` to refresh paths.

+Q: Captcha displayed but it's impossible to interact with it, how to fix it?

+A: There are several reasons why this may happen:

+- [`UIApplication.shared.beginIgnoringInteractionEvents()`](https://developer.apple.com/documentation/uikit/uiapplication/1623047-beginignoringinteractionevents) was called, which prevents any user interaction.
+Make sure to call [`UIApplication.shared.endIgnoringInteractionEvents()`](https://developer.apple.com/documentation/uikit/uiapplication/1622938-endignoringinteractionevents) to enable interaction back.

+- Ensure that there is no transparent overlay on hCaptcha's WebView.
+This can be checked with [the view debugger](https://developer.apple.com/documentation/xcode/diagnosing-and-resolving-bugs-in-your-running-app#Inspect-and-resolve-appearance-and-layout-issues)

 ### Inspiration

 Originally forked from fjcaetano's ReCaptcha IOS SDK, licensed under MIT.